spncrhrstn/spencerharston.com/README.md

 Meta images fonts:
 1. Get the font's `.ttf` files from [Google Fonts](https://fonts.google.com) and copy them to `./config/meta/fonts` to generate the meta images
-    - The @fontsource npm packages currently don't include the `.ttf` files, so getting them directly from Google Fonts is easiest
+    - The Fontsource npm packages currently don't include the `.ttf` files, so getting them directly from Google Fonts is easiest
     - I want to script this at some point
 2. Update the `registerFont()` functions and any `ctx.font =` statements in `./config/meta/metaImages.js` to updated font-family values.
 Point the location to the downloaded font .ttf files